tinythings/logjet/doc/daemon.md

 ## What It Does

-`logjetd` accepts a simple TCP-framed record stream on an ingest socket and replays backlog plus live records on a replay socket.
+`logjetd` accepts telemetry on an ingest socket, stores backlog, and can replay that backlog later.

 It currently supports two storage modes: